 Does the registrar or affiliated auction service provider provide the RAE the right to remove a name from auction / sales process?

-In five cases, the RAE can remove the domain name registration from the auction / sale by renewing the registration.
-One registrar confirms that if the RAE has notified the registrar that he/she does not want to proceed with a transfer to the third arty, the domain name registration will be deleted.
+In four cases, the RAE can remove the domain name registration from the auction / sale by renewing the registration.
+One registrar confirms that if the RAE has notified the registrar that he/she does not want to proceed with a transfer to the third party, the domain name registration will be deleted.
 In two cases, the RAE cannot remove or recover the domain name from auction / sale.
+One registrar notes that once the auction process has commenced it is not customary to remove the name from auction.

 For those registrars or affiliated auction service provider that provide auction services with the ability of the registrant to renew/re-register a name, what measure of registrants have exercised that right?